LeoVS09/valtio-cache/README.md

 ## Features

-- 🔄 Persist and restore valtio state automatically
+- 🔄 Persist and restore Valtio state automatically
-- Full getters and setters support
+- 🎯 Full getters and setters support
 - 🚀 TypeScript support with full type safety
-- Fully synchroinous
+- ⚡ Fully synchronous

-Special note on last point:
+Special note on the last point:

-> For valtio already exist great and extensive library for persistence: [valtio-persist](https://github.com/pmndrs/valtio-persist).
-But unfortunatly this libary asynchrounous and not allow to retrive state before app first render.
-This makes it harder to add persistance to existing app.
-This is why this libary is created.
-The only difference between regular Valtio is one line: `cache(key, state)` instead of `proxy(state)`.
-Which makes it easy to migrate.
+> A great and extensive library for persistence already exists for Valtio: [valtio-persist](https://github.com/pmndrs/valtio-persist).
+However, this library is asynchronous and does not allow retrieving state before the app's first render.
+This makes it harder to add persistence to existing apps.
+This is why this library was created.
+The only difference from regular Valtio is one line: `cache(key, state)` instead of `proxy(state)`, which makes migration easy.